 Announcement of Scholarship Prizes: First round recipients: March 7, 2016; 2nd round recipients: May 2, 2016.

 One of the largest, oldest, and most comprehensive, Jewish Studies programs, IU is “The Place for Jewish Studies”.
 To pursue Jewish Studies at IU is to be part of an unusually caring program of studies, committed to fostering academic achievement through rigorous interdisciplinary study of the Jewish people and civilization.
 Nestled within a major research university, the program offers an intimate learning environment, with the type of personal attention normally associated with small liberal arts colleges.
 Our amazing faculty (teaching more than 50 courses per year) establish close connections with our students.
 Students engage in a wide array of extracurricular activities sponsored by the program and the Jewish Studies Student Association.

 Scholarship recipients must become and remain full-time students and maintain a 3.0 or higher GPA as majors or certificate students in Jewish Studies at IU Bloomington through the funded year/s.
 Students receiving four-year scholarships may use them, after their freshman year, toward a semester/year of study at Hebrew University, Ben-Gurion University, Haifa University, or Tel Aviv University in Israel, at predominantly Jewish Studies academic programs abroad; for IU sponsored or co-sponsored overseas study programs; or, for full-time, unpaid Jewish Studies-related internships away from IU.

-Incoming scholarships are made available by Robert A. and Sandra S. Borns, Irving Glazer,
+Incoming scholarships are made available by Bob and Sandra Borns, Irving Glazer,

-Herb and Bernice Levetown Scholarship, and Sybil and Lou Mervis.
+Len and Rikki Goldstein, Rosey Krakovitz, and Sybil and Lou Mervis.